-Traditional speciality guaranteed (TSG) highlights the traditional aspects such as the way the product is made or its composition, without being linked to a specific geographical area.
+Traditional speciality guaranteed (TSG) highlights the traditional aspects, such as the way the product is made or its composition, without being linked to a specific geographical area.
 The name of a product being registered as a TSG protects it against falsification and misuse.

 Food and agricultural products

 Gueuze TSG is a traditional beer obtained by spontaneous fermentation.
 It is generally produced in and around Brussels, Belgium.
-Nonetheless, being a TSG, its production method is protected but could be produced somewhere else.
+Nonetheless, being a TSG, its production method is protected but it could be produced somewhere else.